Entice your kids to eat more fruit and veggies with these nutrition tips and tricks!

 Cutting-Edge Ideas For Your Cookie Cutters!

 Sometimes inspiration comes from new shapes, rather than new recipes.
-Put your cookie cutter to good use with these ideas:
+If you’re in need of fun new designs, we love this mixed shape set of cookie cutters*!
+Put them to good use with these ideas:

 - Don’t settle for a boring sandwich!
 Use cookie cutters to turn whole grain bread and cheese into fun shapes with recipes like this apple cheese pita pizzas.

 - Similarly, make mini PB&J bites for a fun after-school snack.
 Make a regular peanut butter and jelly sandwich, then cut it into small rounds using a small circular cookie cutter.
 Watch how fast they get devoured!

 - Use cookie cutters to cut larger fruit!
 Watermelons are perfect for this (see Super Crew kid Tom-Tom’s watermelon popsicles for more ideas with watermelon).
 Other large cookie-cutter friendly fruit includes honeydew melon, cantaloupe, pineapple, apples, and pears.

 - Who says pancakes have to be round?
 Use your cookie cutter molds to make a fun breakfast.
 Kids will love it!